 Lake Mead Boulevard

-Nevada 147 is Lake Mead Boulevard, which stems east 14.25 miles from Interstate 15 (Exit 45) in the city of North Las Vegas to Lake Mead National Recreation Area.
+Nevada 147 is Lake Mead Boulevard, which stems east 14.31 miles from Losee Road along the west side of Interstate 15 (Exit 45) in the city of North Las Vegas to Lake Mead National Recreation Area.

 Charleston Boulevard / Red Rock Canyon Road / Blue Diamond Road

 Nevada 159 loops northwest from Nevada 160 (Pahrump Valley Road) to Blue Diamond and Red Rock Canyon National Conservation Area and east to Summerlin and the Clark County 215 beltway.
 Charleston Boulevard extends east across the city of Las Vegas to Nevada 612 (Nellis Boulevard).
 Operated by the federal Bureau of Land Management (BLM), the Red Rock Canyon area is a popular area for hiking and sightseeing along a one-way loop road accessible off of Nevada 159.

 Per the 2019 NDOT State Maintained Highways log, SR 159 was dropped from Charleston Boulevard between CC 215 and Martin Luther King Boulevard, and from Commerce Street south of Downtown Las Vegas to 25th Street adjacent to SR 582 (Fremont Street).
 0.337 miles of Charleston Boulevard remains state maintained from MLK Boulevard and I-15 east to South Commerce Street.
 The remainder of SR 159 lines Charleston Boulevard 2.99 miles between 25th Street and SR 612 (Nellis Boulevard).